: I was under the impression that it was common maritime practice for a ship to have a crew. Redbeard Rum

 - However, while the ship's AI can theoretically pilot the ship, she can't maintain the ship, and would need at least human crewmen to act as engineers.

-- The AI has control over a humanoid robot which could maintain the ship.
+- In the third game, the AI gains control over a humanoid robot which could theoretically maintain and helm the ship, although this is never put to the test.

 - Various ships in the Star Wars Expanded Universe have large crew complements which for one reason or another end up being cut down.